-Figure 5: Wheel angular velocity $\omega$ vs. wheel torque $M$ for FWD or RWD E-M differential
+Fig. 7: Wheel angular velocity $\omega$ vs. wheel torque $M$ for FWD or RWD E-M differential

-6 Semi-active and/or active E-M differentials
+7. Semi-Active and/or Active E-M differentials

-A relatively new technology is the mechatronically-controlled semi-active or active E-M differential.
-An on-board CPU utilizes inputs from multiple sensors, including yaw rate, steering angle, and lateral acceleration and adjusts the distribution of torque to compensate for undesirable handling behaviors like understeer.
+A relatively new VAT is the mechatronically-controlled semi-active or active E-M differential.
+An on-board CPU utilizes inputs from multiple sensors, including yaw rate, steering angle, and lateral acceleration and adjusts the distribution of torque to compensate for undesirable handling behaviours like understeer.

-Semi-active and/or active E-M differentials may be common in the AEVs and HEVs, though they may be applied in coming years.
-One of the first uses of this technology on an automotive vehicle was an AWTS on the Poly-Supercar [1].
-This E-M differential was actually equipped with a changeover switch placed next to a FWD E-M differential, not an integrated system.
-Fully integrated semi-active and/or active E-M differentials may be utilized on the DBW 4WD AEVs and HEVs.
-The second constraint of the E-M differential is passive - it is actuated by the friction kinematics chain through the ground.
-The difference in torque on the wheel-tires (caused by turns or bumpy ground) drives the second DOF,
+Semi-active and/or active E-M differentials may be common in the HE-JLTVs, though they may be applied in coming years.
+One of the first uses of this technology on an HEV was an AWTS on the Poly-Supercar [3, 4].
+This E-M differential was actually equipped with a change-over switch placed next to a FWD E-M differential, not an integrated system.

+Fully integrated semi-active and/or active E-M differentials may be utilised on the DBW 4WD HE-JLTVs.
+The second constraint of the E-M differential is passive -- it is actuated by the friction kinematics chain through the ground.

-(overcoming the torque of inner friction) to equalize the propulsion torque on the driven wheel-tires.
-The sensitivity of the E-M differential depends on the inner friction through the second DOF.
-All of the E-M differentials (so-termed 'semi-active' and/or 'active' as well as 'passive') utilize changeover switches and brakes for restricting the second DOF, so all suffer from the same disadvantage - decreased sensibility to a dynamically changing environment.
+The difference in torque on the wheel-tyres (caused by turns or bumpy ground) drives the second DoF, (overcoming the torque of inner friction) to equalise the propulsion torque on the driven wheel-tyres.
+The sensitivity of the E-M differential depends on the inner friction through the second DoF.

+All of the E-M differentials (so-termed 'semi-active' and/or 'active' as well as 'passive') utilise changeover switches and brakes for restricting the second DoF, so all suffer from the same disadvantage - decreased sensibility to a dynamically changing environment.

 The sensibility of the on-board CPU mechatronically-controlled E-M differential is also limited by the time delay created by sensors and the response time of the conventional or in-wheel-hub E-M/M-E motors/generators.

-6.1 Operation of the semi-active and/or active E-M differential
+7.1.
+Operation of the semi-active and/or active E-M differential